papermerge/documentation/src/REST API/index.rst

 =========

 REST API is the main interface with Papermege backend server.
-In other words all Papermerge features can be consumed via REST API.
+This means that all Papermerge features can be consumed (i.e. used) with help of any http client REST API.

-REST API first approach gives you power to automate your documents workflows in unlimited ways.
+Following pages provide of description of general concepts and workflows you need to know when working with REST API interface.

-Following sections describe in detail how to use REST API and provide a reference (with examples) for each existing endpoint.
+For REST API reference see :ref:`redoc` and :ref:`swagger`

 .. toctree::
    :maxdepth: 4